How often do you listen to the radio online? And what does this mean for the medium of radio?

 Some of the biggest reasons for the continued growth of online radio are:

 Accessing the radio hasn’t been particularly challenging since the days of Guglielmo Marconi.
 However, it’s fair to say that streaming broadcasts online makes it easier to access your favorite shows.

-Whether you’re taking the tube to work, or you’re on vacation, if you have access to the internet, then you can find the shows you love.
+Whether you’re taking the tube to work or on vacation, if you have internet access, you can find the shows you love.

 Additionally, many of the specialist apps available for online radio today come with the option to tune into previous streams that you might have missed.
-That means that you don’t ever have to worry about being late to a program again.
+That means you never have to worry about being late to a program again.

 2. Discover new sounds and experiences

 If you’re a true music fan, then there’s no doubt that you love tracking down new sources of entertainment, wherever they are.